anko/txm/readme.markdown

 ### Environment variables

-Your test program sees the same environment variables txm sees, plus these:
+For advanced use, your test program sees the same environment variables that txm sees, plus these introduced by txm:

 - `TXM_INDEX` (1-based number of test)
 - `TXM_NAME` (name of test)